-A UPC bar code is a unique 12-digit serial number that identifies your specific product among all the other products on the marketplace.
-All submissions require a UPC barcode.
+A UPC barcode is a unique 12-digit serial number that identifies your specific product among all the other products on the marketplace.
+All releases require a UPC barcode.

 In this article, we will cover:

 - Why you need a UPC

 - Getting a UPC barcode from CD Baby

 - The benefits of getting a UPC barcode from CD Baby

 - Where to find your UPC barcode in your CD Baby account

 - I can make my own UPC prefix from GS1, right?